 - 1. Describe the particle properties that are detected by each major component of the ATLAS detector. - 2.
-Apply pattern recognition and conservation laws to identify particle pairs, given a set of ATLAS events. - 3.
-Contribute data to mass histograms and determine if particles can be identified in each histogram, and find the masses of those particles. - 4.
-Describe how the shape of a peak on the histogram gives an indication of the uncertainty in the reported mass for each particle identified.
+Apply pattern recognition and conservation laws to identify W particles and their charges, given a set of ATLAS events. - 3.
+Determine the ratio of W+ to W- particles. - 4.
+Describe the significance of the ratio of W+ to W- in determining that the detector is calibrated.